WANT TO SAVE THIS RECIPE?

 Instructions

-- Whisk together milk, eggs, garlic powder, and shredded cheese.
-Dunk each slice of bread into the milk mixture, making sure to coat both sides.
+- Whisk together milk, eggs, garlic powder, and ½ cup shredded cheese.
+Dunk each slice of bread into the milk mixture, making sure to coat both sides with cheese.

 - Heat griddle or nonstick pan over medium-low heat.
 Add 1 tablespoon butter and swirl around the pan to coat the bottom.
-Place the bread on the pan and cook on both sides until the golden brown, about 5 minutes.
+Place the bread on the pan and sprinkle extra cheddar on top.
+Cook on both sides until the golden brown, about 5 minutes.
 Repeat with remaining bread.

-- Heat 2 tablespoon oil in a nonstick pan over medium-low heat.
-Add 1 teaspoon paprika and crack the eggs into the pan.
+- Heat oil in a nonstick pan over medium-low heat.
+Add paprika and crack the eggs into the pan.
 Cook until desired degree of doneness.

-- Serve french toast with fried eggs, spooning the paprika oil on top.
+- Top french toast with fried eggs, spooning the paprika oil on top.
+Serve with maple syrup if desired.

-These french toasts are as easy at 1-2-3.
+These french toasts are as easy as 1-2-3.
 The only difference is the addition of cheese and garlic powder in the batter, making the toast savory and not sweet.

 Now, you can serve these lovely cheese brioche french toast as-is - no butter or syrup needed.
 But if you want to take the extra step, top it with a fried egg.
 I went the extra step and added paprika to the oil, giving the eggs a little kick.

-Give me a stack of these cheese brioche french toast and I will be singing tunes the rest of the day!
-You can even serve this with syrup for a sweet and salty combination.
+Give me a stack of these cheese brioche french toast, and I will be singing tunes the rest of the day!
 I think it's time for a nap now...

 This looks delicious!